Interview with Paul Merrill about the History of the IP&T Department

 I never advertised the program but I made it available free of charge to anyone that was interested.
 It started to be used in many wards around the Church.

-One day Adrian Van Mondfrans who was the Director of the McKay Institute was called into the University President’s (Dallin Oaks) office and asked what in the world was going on with regard to my DataBase management software.
+One day Adrian Van Mondfrans who was the Director of the McKay Institute was called into the University President’s (Dallin Oaks) office and asked what in the world was going on with regard to my Ward Database Management System.
 The Presiding Bishop had expressed concern because he didn’t want wards to feel that they needed to purchase computer hardware to run my program.
 Ironically, that same Presiding Bishop later requested that I allow my software to be pilot tested in several stakes.
 Based on that pilot test the Church began developing their own system.
 They decided not use my software because the Church had decided to standardize on IBM microcomputers.
 Unfortunately, It took years before the Church’s software was able to duplicate the functionality of my database management system.
 A limited implementation of such a system is available on mobile devices with the app: LDS Tools.
 I am not sure what is available to leaders but the members version does not yet provide group lists.

 3. What major problems did the department face?
 How were those problems addressed?

 From the beginning, the IP&T department seems to have been a step-child of the School of Education.
 Nobody seems to know where we fit in.
 The problem is that the department doesn’t prepare students to work in the public schools.
 The School of Education is seen as a School to prepare, teachers, administrators, or councilors for the public schools.
-So where do IP&T graduates fit into that mix.
+So where do IP&T graduates fit into that mix?
 It is true that a few IP&T graduates end up in the schools, but the vast majority end up somewhere else.
 This lack of fit has created some significant challenges.
 We have often had to defend our existence.
 Some people have seen us as expendable.
 When Ralph Smith was Dean, he felt that other departments need more faculty positions.
 However, few were available.
 One of the Vice Presidents, suggested that the IP&T faculty positions might be a possible source, since we were not preparing students for the schools.
 Thus a decision was made to dissolve the department.
 I guess the assumption was that by dissolving the department the faculty positions would become available to use in other departments.
 However, they had not addressed the fact that we had students that had been admitted to the program and the faculty were under contract.
 So although the department was dissolved, the academic program continued and was incorporated into the Educational Psychology Department.
-None of the students were dismissed, no classes were discontinued and not faculty were released.
-The only slot that gained was the secretary position.
+None of the students were dismissed, no classes were discontinued and no faculty were released.
+The only slot that was gained was the secretary position.
 The main negative result was that the faculty were scattered to several different departments.
 Subsequently, the School tried several different department configurations, until an outside program review committee recommended that the department be reconstituted.

 Although the department has not produced a lot of graduates who work in the public schools, we have produced graduates who have had a great impact on the University and the Church.
 Many of our graduates work in the MTC, the Church Office building, and on campus.
 The previous Director of BYU Independent Study was a graduate of our program.
 The Center for Teaching and Learning hires many of our graduates and current students.
 The previous director of the Center was one of our faculty members.
 Several of our graduates serve as faculty in other departments on campus.
 Our graduates also serve on the faculty at many Universities around the country.

 Another challenge the department has faced over time is what type of productivity is accepted as scholarly productivity.
 Publication in scholarly journals has always been seen as scholarly productivity.
 However, many of our faculty have felt that other types of productivity should count as well.
 For example, scholarly productivity for a musician or an artist is not necessarily a publication in a journal.
 Instead, it might be a painting, a composition, or even a performance.
-What should count as scholarly productivity for an Instructional Designer or an Evaluator.
+What should count as scholarly productivity for an Instructional Designer or an Evaluator?
 For example, Grant Von Harrison published few journal articles, but he produced numerous instructional materials to help teachers and parents teach children to read.
 Adrian Van Mondfrans also published few journal articles, but he conducted numerous evaluation studies for the public schools and generated evaluation reports which had great impact.
 Ed Green developed instructional videos and many other instructional products.
-In my own case, even thought I published many journal articles, book chapters, and three editions of a text on computers in education, I also developed computer software including the Ward Database Management system described earlier.
+In my own case, even thought I published many journal articles, book chapters, and three editions of a text on computers in education, I also developed computer software including the Ward Database Management System described earlier.

 Because of my experience learning Spanish as a missionary in Argentina, and serving as a counselor and Branch President at the Missionary Training Center for many years, I became very interested in the possible application of computer technology in learning a second language.
 I discovered that many missionaries were taught their mission language by returned missionaries rather than native speakers.
 I felt that exposure to native speakers would be very valuable.
 With the ability to digitize audio and play any digitized audio file under computer control, I felt that the microcomputer could be a valuable asset in language learning.
 I worked with the MTC to develop language learning software and developed several language learning applications.
-One type of application I developed was a diglot Reader.
+One type of application I developed was a Diglot Reader.
 This computer application would display the text of the Book of Luke on the screen.
 The displayed text would start out in English.
 However, English words were gradually replaced with Spanish words.
-Over, time the text included more and more Spanish and less and less English until the text was completely in Spanish.
+Over time, the text included more and more Spanish and less and less English until the text was completely in Spanish.
 Every Spanish word was recorded by a native speaker and digitized.
 This allowed a student to click on any Spanish word and hear its pronunciation by a native speaker.
 They were also able to hear native speakers read complete verses.
 They could also record their own pronunciation and compare it with that of the native speaker.
 They could also click on a Spanish word an obtain the English translation.

 When we began teaching a computers in education course to prospective teachers, we found that there was not a good text for the course.
 We therefore decided to try to write our own.
-Writing that text, “Computers in Education”, turned out to be a very interesting learning experience.
+Writing that text “Computers in Education” turned out to be a very interesting learning experience.
 I served as the primary author of the text, but I invited a couple of graduate students and other faculty teaching the course to contribute some of the chapters.
 One of the things that I learned was that many people do not write very well.
-Inviting others to help, may have turned out to be more work than if I had written it all myself.
+Inviting others to help may have turned out to be more work than if I had written it all myself.
 Some of the contributed chapters required considerable editing, while others required a total rewrite.
 I also found that writing a technical text was a tremendous amount of work.
 I had to review a lot of source material.
 Many of the necessary source materials were not available in our library.
 I had to include a lot of screen shots of relevant software applications and photographs of various relevant hardware.
 For each screen shot and photograph, I had to obtain permission to use it in the text.
 Even if I took the photo or screen shot myself, I had to obtain permission from the company that produced the software or hardware to include the photo in the text.
 The most difficult part of the process was to identify the appropriate person to contact to request permission.
 After all of the chapters were written, I also had to produce an index for the book.

 4. What are some significant accomplishments during your tenure as department chair?